influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-roles.md

 ## Chronograf predefined roles

-Chronograf includes the following five predefined roles, listed in order of increasing functionality:

-* member
-* viewer
-* editor
-* admin
-* superadmin

-### Non-administrator roles

-#### `member`

-When a user is created in Chronograf, the default user is member.
-A `member` exists and can authenticate, but cannot access any content within Chronograf.

-During

-#### `viewer`

-The `viewer` role in Chronograf enables a user to be able to access and view all of the available dashboards within an organization.

-#### `editor`

-The `editor` role in Chronograf grants a user the ability to:

-* create and modify dashboards
-* create and modify Kapacitor Alerts

-### Administrator roles

-#### `admin`

-In addition to rights granted to other roles, users assigned the `admin` role can also:

-* Create, view, and remove admin and non-admin users
-* view, create, and delete admin and non-admin users
-* Change user passwords
-* Assign admin and remove admin permissions to or from a user

-####  `superadmin`

-A user with `superadmin` privileges can perform the following:

-* create or remove organizations
-* create, view, and remove superadmin users
+Chronograf includes user roles, listed in order of increasing persmission levels:

+* `member`
+* `viewer`
+* `editor`
+* `admin`
+* SuperAdmin

+Within an organization, the valid roles are member, viewer, editor, and admin.
+In order to manage organizations and users across all organizations, the SuperAdmin role allow special permissions.

+#### Member (`member`)

+Members (given the `member` role) are Chronograf users who have been added to organizations, but do not have any functional role.
+A member can authenticate, but they are without access to any content within an organization.

+By default, new organizations are created with `member` as the default role.

+#### Viewer (`viewer`)

+Viewers (given the `viewer` role) are Chronograf who can:

+* Access content restricted to their organization
+* View dashboards
+* View sources
+* Access and use Status Page, Host List, Data Explorer, and Alerting.

+#### Editor (`editor`)

+Editors are Chronograf users who can:

+* Access content restricted to their organization
+* View, create, update, and remove dashboards
+* View, create, update, and remove sources
+* Create and modify Kapacitor alerts
+* Access and use Status Page, Host List, Data Explorer, and Alerting.

+#### Administrator (`admin`)

+Administrators are users who can perform administrator functions within an organization.
+Users in the `admin` role can:

+* Access restricted to content and users in their organization
+* View, create, update, and remove dashboards
+* View, create, update, and remove sources
+* Create, view, and remove users
+* Create and update Kapacitor alerts
+* Access and use Status Page, Host List, Data Explorer, and Alerting.

+####  SuperAdmin

+SuperAdmins are a unique Chronograf administrators who can perform administrator functions within and across organizations.
+A SuperAdmin can perform two important functions:

+* Create, view, update, and remove organizations
+* Create, view, and remove users in any organizations

+When a SuperAdmin is added as a user of an organization, the SuperAdmin is restricted by the limitations of the role.
+This allows a SuperAdmin to comply with expectations of not accessing content within a specific organization, and if done, an audit trail will show access of the content.